moby/moby/docs/reference/commandline/create.md

       --memory-reservation string     Memory soft limit
-      --memory-swap string            Swap limit equal to memory plus swap: '-1' to enable unlimited swap --memory-swappiness int         Tune container memory swappiness (0 to 100) (default -1) --mount value                   Attach a filesytem mount to the container (default []) --name string                   Assign a name to the container --network-alias value           Add network-scoped alias for the container (default []) --network string                Connect a container to a network (default "default")
+      --memory-swap string            Swap limit equal to memory plus swap: '-1' to enable unlimited swap --memory-swappiness int         Tune container memory swappiness (0 to 100) (default -1) --mount value                   Attach a filesystem mount to the container (default []) --name string                   Assign a name to the container --network-alias value           Add network-scoped alias for the container (default []) --network string                Connect a container to a network (default "default")